BrendaMichelle/javascript-scope-hoisting/README.md

 - Another feature of let is that if we try to redeclare a variable within the same scope using let, we will get a syntax error.

-- Another tidbit to note is that variables declared with let are *not* hoisted, but again, don't worry about what that means for now as we will review that soon.
+- Another tidbit to note is that variables declared with let are *not* hoisted, but again, don't worry about what that means for now as we will review that tomorrow.

 ## [Const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)
 - **Const** was also introduced in ES6 and like let & var, it is also a keyword that we can use to declare a variable.